Tungusic languages: Jurchen-Manchu language

 The earliest written attestation of the language family is in the Jurchen language, which was spoken by the rulers of the Jin dynasty (1115–1234).
 The Jurchens invented a Jurchen script to write their language based on the Khitan scripts.
 During this time, several stelae were put up in Manchuria and Korea.
 One of these, among the most important extant texts in Jurchen, is the inscription on the back of "the Jin Victory Memorial Stele" (Da Jin deshengtuo songbei), which was erected in 1185, during the Dading period (1161–1189).
 It is apparently an abbreviated translation of the Chinese text on the front of the stele.
 The last known example of the Jurchen script was written in 1526.

 The Tungusic languages appear in the historical record again after the unification of the Jurchen tribes under Nurhaci, who ruled 1616–1626.
 He commissioned a new Manchu alphabet based on the Mongolian alphabet, and his successors went on to found the Qing dynasty.
 In 1636, Emperor Hong Taiji decreed that the ethnonym "Manchu" would replace "Jurchen".
 Modern scholarship usually treats Jurchen and Manchu as different stages of the same language.

-Currently, Manchu proper is a dying language spoken by a dozen or so elderly people in Qiqihar, China.
-However, the closely related Xibe language spoken in Xinjiang, which historically was treated as a divergent dialect of Jurchen-Manchu, maintains the literary tradition of the script, and has around 30,000 speakers.
+Currently, Manchu proper is a dying language.
+As of 2007, it was spoken natively by 18 residents of the village of Sanjiazi.
+It is spoken by a small number of learners as a second language, most of whom learn from universities, public schools, or individual instruction by other speakers.
+The closely related Xibe language spoken in Xinjiang, which historically was treated as a divergent dialect of Jurchen-Manchu, maintains the literary tradition of the script and has around 30,000 speakers.
 As the only language in the Tungusic family with a long written tradition, Jurchen-Manchu is a very important language for the reconstruction of Proto-Tungusic.